LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/account/account-overview.md

 There are two types of Account Delete APIs:

 - [Account Email Delete](/api/v2/customer-identity-api/account/account-email-delete) - Use this API to Remove emails from a Customer Account.
 Note: You can only delete an Email only if more than one Email Id is verified.
-- [Account Delete](/api/v2/customer-identity-api/account/account-delete) - This API deletes the Customers account and allows them to re-register for a new account.
-This API will delete all the related account information associated with the email address including Secondary Email Address and other details.
+- [Account Delete](/api/v2/customer-identity-api/account/account-delete) - This API deletes the customer's account and allows them to re-register for a new account.
+It will remove all the related account information associated with the email address, including the secondary email address and other details.